elicorrales/my-first-substrate-project-series-III-part-5/README.md

 # my-first-substrate-project-series-III-part-5

-# Uploading A Smart Contract To A Local Substrate Node
+# Upload, Instantiate, Call A Smart Contract To A Local Substrate Node

 ## Let's Try The Node From Part 1